jduarte/immortus/js.md

   // Executed when `create job` AJAX request returns with a 2xx status code console.log('Job ' + data.job_id + ' created successfully');

-  // We must return here the `job_id` in order for the `verify` function receive this argument.
+  // We must return here the `job_id` or `verifyJobUrl` in order for the `verify` function receive this argument.
-  // We also must return the `job_class` if using more then 1 strategy in application. return { jobId: data.job_id, jobClass: data.job_class };
+  // We also must return the `job_class` if using more then 1 strategy in application and `verifyJobUrl` is not sent.
+  // ex.:
+  // return { job_id: data.job_id, job_class: data.job_class }
+  // or
+  // return { verifyJobUrl: '/my_custom_verify_route/' + data.job_id }
+  // since data by default has all we need we are returning it return data;
 }

 var jobFailedToCreate = function() {